Jump to: Why SL Pedagogy? | SL Course Designation | Designation Criteria

-Early SL Course Designation
+SL Course Designation

-UVM Designation Criteria
+SL Course Designation Criteria

 - It is a credit-bearing course (graduate or undergraduate).

-- There are planned benefits for both the community partner AND the students.
+- There are planned benefits for both the community partner and the students.
 The service addresses a need and follows processes that are mutually agreed upon by the partner and the instructor.

 - Student assessment and academic credit are based upon the demonstration of student learning, not on the service hours.
 Critical reflection (see below) is part of the assessment process.